 Tarnishment is a variation on the theme, but adds an unsavory factor such that the brand is actually damaged by the otherwise non-infringing use.
 For example, if a shoe company uses the Burger King trademark on shoes and the shoes are of poor quality, the trademark has been tarnished.

 Trademark dilution and tarnishment remain an extremely complex area of trademark law.
-If you have a trademark issue that relates to dilution, blurring, or tarnishment, please feel free to contact us.
+If you have a trademark issue that relates to dilution, blurring, or tarnishment, please feel free to Contact us.